mlforsystems/mlforsystems.github.io/neurips2018/call_for_papers.md

         <section class="main-content">
             <h2>Submission Instructions</h2>
             <p>
-                We welcome submissions of up to 4 pages (not including references).
+                We welcomed submissions of up to 4 pages (not including references).
 This is not a strict limit, but authors are encouraged to adhere to it if possible.
             </p>
             <p>
                 All submissions must be in PDF format and should follow the <a href="https://neurips.cc/Conferences/2018/PaperInformation/StyleFiles">NeurIPS 2018 format</a>.